sg3956/Loan_Qualifier_App/README.md

 To run the program, open the command line and typ `python app.py`

- Then, the progam will ask to enter the path for a rate-sheet (.csv) In the following steps, the program will ask a series of questionaire Finally.The program will generate the results and ask if you want to save the results in csv format:
+ Then, the progam will ask to enter the path for a rate-sheet (.csv).
+ In the following steps, the program will ask a series of questionaire Finally.The program will generate the results and ask if you want to save the results in csv format:

 [Questionaire](https://raw.githubusercontent.com/sg3956/Loan_Qualifier_App/main/Quetionaire.png)